AhmedTElsharkawt/doccure/README.md

 ## Getting started

-- First download the project code
+- First download the project code.
-- Rename and edit .env example file
+- Rename and edit .env example file.
+- Generate your application encryption key using php artisan key:generate.
 - Download vendor files, open terminal and run this command "composer install" instead of "composer update" to avoid errors.
-- Youn can accsess to admin dashboard by entering admin credentials in patints login
+- Youn can accsess to admin dashboard by entering admin credentials in patints login.
 - Admin email is: admin@g.com
 - Admin password is: 123456789